-Second, the air environment has become increasingly more hostile due to advanced technological developments in ground and naval-based integrated air and missile defences.
-This, in turn, has driven forward the requirement for greater and greater long distance standoff precision strike capabilities, which have existed for some time.
-Although such capabilities have existed since the development of long range ballistic missiles, enhanced accuracy in the context of this hostile air environment has brought these capabilities potentially into play for conventional war, whereas in the past these missiles were synonymous with nuclear weapons.
+Second, the air environment has become increasingly hostile due to advanced technological developments in ground and naval-based integrated air and missile defences.
+This, in turn, has driven forward the requirement for greater and greater long-distance standoff precision strike capabilities, which have existed for some time.
+Although such capabilities have existed since the development of long-range ballistic missiles, enhanced accuracy in the context of this hostile air environment has brought these capabilities potentially into play for conventional war, whereas in the past these missiles were synonymous with nuclear weapons.

-This reality, however, is a double edged sword in relation to projecting airpower into the future.
-Simply, war is fully entering into the missile age, where aircraft, manned or not, are being driven further and further away from the battlefield, reinforced by longer and longer range surveillance, reconnaissance and precision targeting (SRT) capabilities, especially from space and air-based capabilities, which will be AI enabled.
-In so doing, ground and naval based strike capabilities can be projected to be able to take on the warfighting missions of airpower, with significant potential implications for the future of air forces, if not the entire service structure of national armed forces.
+This reality, however, is a double-edged sword in relation to projecting airpower into the future.
+Simply, war is fully entering into the missile age, where aircraft, manned or not, are being driven further and further away from the battlefield, reinforced by longer and longer-range surveillance, reconnaissance and precision targeting (SRT) capabilities, especially from space and air-based capabilities, which will be AI-enabled.
+In so doing, ground and naval-based strike capabilities can be projected to be able to take on the warfighting missions of airpower, with significant potential implications for the future of air forces, if not the entire service structure of national armed forces.

-Third, in returning to the pilotless air force projection, humans/pilots relative to speed and manoeuverability have reached a physical limit due to gravity forces.
-The demand for greater manoeuverability at greater speeds in the atmosphere is also driven by the hostile air environment.
-AI enabled pilotless aircraft easily overcome this limit.
-This is evident to some degree with the development of hypersonic vehicles and research on nuclear powered cruise missiles, which will eventually be married to AI.
+Third, in returning to the pilotless air force projection, humans/pilots relative to speed and manoeuvrability have reached a physical limit due to gravity forces.
+The demand for greater manoeuvrability at greater speeds in the atmosphere is also driven by the hostile air environment.
+AI-enabled pilotless aircraft easily overcome this limit.
+This is evident to some degree with the development of hypersonic vehicles and research on nuclear-powered cruise missiles, which will eventually be married to AI.
 However, this limitation may also be overcome as a function of ongoing research into advanced g-suits and internal cockpit environments.
-In addition, DARPA through its Neural Engineering System Design (NESD) program is seeking to develop a brain implanted system to link the brain and computer systems.
+In addition, DARPA through its Neural Engineering System Design (NESD) program is seeking to develop a brain-implanted system to link the brain and computer systems.

-Finally, there are cost considerations pushing AI enabled pilotless platforms forward.
+Finally, there are cost considerations pushing AI-enabled pilotless platforms forward.
 The costs of modern manned aircraft continue to increase at significant rates, even when defence inflation is taken into account, AI enabled pilotless platforms are generally seen as less costly and more affordable, allowing states potentially to acquire more platforms.
 This is reinforced by developments in miniaturization, as currently evident in the small to nano satellite world.
 Projecting these developments into the world of airpower is also a response to the increasingly hostile air environment which underpins the aforementioned concept of swarms of pilotless platforms.
 Simply, mass is projected as the means to overwhelm these defences.
-But, in this case, as a function of AI enabled technology, it will be mass married to quality or precision.
-As a result, pilotless small, precision capable and AI enabled platforms may provide a comparatively cheap alternative to current manned aircraft, which, in turn, given the diffusion of technology will open the new world of airpower to smaller states, with implications for the US difficult to project.
+But, in this case, as a function of AI-enabled technology, it will be mass-married to quality or precision.
+As a result, pilotless small, precision-capable and AI-enabled platforms may provide a comparatively cheap alternative to current manned aircraft, which, in turn, given the diffusion of technology will open a new world of airpower to smaller states, with implications for the US difficult to project.

-Alongside projecting into the new world of AI enabled airpower capabilities is research and development related to energy/propulsion generation.
+Alongside projecting into the new world of AI-enabled airpower capabilities is research and development related to energy/propulsion generation.
 In 1958, the USAF adopted the concept of aerospace as a single domain in part to make a claim on the development of rocketry/missiles.
-In 2002, the USAF dropped aerospace in favour of air and space as separate domains as function of their distinct physical environments.
+In 2002, the USAF dropped aerospace in favour of air and space as separate domains as a function of their distinct physical environments.
 This has been cemented with the recent establishment of a separate US Space Force, although it remains under the jurisdiction of the US Secretary of the Air Force.